r3m3dial-g3nius/C195_DBClient/README.txt

 --How to run--

-When the application executes, the user is presented with a Login Screen.
+After launching the application, the user is presented with a Login Screen.
 The user must enter a valid username and password that matches user information stored in the mySQL database.
+The testing username/password(s) provided are username: test, password: test; username: admin, password: admin.

 --Additional Report--